OpenMS/pyopenms-docs/docs/source/ms_data.rst

 between 125 and 132 which contains quantitative ions for a :term:`TMT` experiment.

-Similarly we could only retain peaks above a certain intensity or keep only the top N peaks in each :term:`mass spectrum`.
+Similarly we could only retain peaks above a certain intensity or keep only the top N peaks in each mass spectrum.

-For more advanced filtering tasks :term:`pyOpenMS` provides special algorithm classes.
+For more advanced filtering tasks pyOpenMS provides special algorithm classes.
 We will take a closer look at some of them in the algorithm section.